-ACADEMIC REGULATIONS FOR B.PHARM.
-REGULAR STUDENTS WITH EFFECT FROM THE
+ACADEMIC REGULATIONS OF B.PHARM.
+(REGULAR/FULL TIME) STUDENTS WITH EFFECT FROM THE ACADEMIC YEAR 2017-18 (R-17)

-ACADEMIC YEAR 2016-17 (R-16)

-- 1.0 Under-Graduate Degree Programme in Pharmacy - 1.1 JNTUH offers a 4-year (8 semesters) Bachelor of Pharmacy (B.Pharm.) degree programme, under Choice Based Credit System (CBCS) at its non-autonomous constituent and affiliated colleges with effect from the academic year 2016-17. - 2.0 Eligibility for admission - 2.1 Admission to the under graduate programme shall be made either on the basis of the merit rank obtained by the qualified candidate in entrance test conducted by the Telangana State Government (EAMCET) or the University or on the basis of any other order of merit approved by the University, subject to reservations as prescribed by the government from time to time. - 2.2 The medium of instructions for the entire under graduate programme in Pharmacy will be English only. - 3.0 B.Pharm.
-Programme structure - 3.1 A student after securing admission shall pursue the under graduate programme in B.Pharm. in a minimum period of four academic years (8 semesters), and a maximum period of eight academic years (16 semesters) starting from the date of commencement of first year first semester, failing which student shall forfeit seat in B.Pharm course. - Each semester is structured to provide 24 credits, totaling to 192 credits for the entire B.Pharm. programme. - Each student shall secure 192 credits (with CGPA \geq 5) required for the completion of the under graduate programme and award of the B.Pharm. degree. - 3.2 UGC/ AICTE specified definitions/ descriptions are adopted appropriately for various terms and abbreviations used in these academic regulations/ norms, which are listed below.
+1.0 Under-Graduate Degree Programme in Pharmacy

+1.1 JNTUH offers a 4-year (8 semesters) Bachelor of Pharmacy (B.Pharm.) degree programme, under Choice Based Credit System (CBCS) at its affiliated colleges with effect from the academic year 2017-18.

+2.0 Eligibility for admission

+- 2.1 Admission to the under graduate programme shall be made either on the basis of the merit rank obtained by the qualified candidate in entrance test conducted by the Telangana State Government (EAMCET) or the University or on the basis of any other order of merit approved by the University, subject to reservations as prescribed by the government from time to time. - 2.2 The medium of instructions for the entire under graduate programme in Pharmacy will be English only.

+3.0 B.Pharm.
+Programme structure

+3.1 A student after securing admission shall pursue the under graduate programme in B.Pharm. in a minimum period of four academic years (8 semesters), and a maximum period of eight academic years (16 semesters) starting from the date of commencement of first year first semester, failing which student shall forfeit seat in B.Pharm course.

+A student shall register for all subjects for covering 196 credits and each student shall secure 196 credits (with CGPA \geq 5) required for the completion of the under graduate programme and award of the B.Pharm. degree.

+3.2 UGC/ AICTE specified definitions/ descriptions are adopted appropriately for various terms and abbreviations used in these academic regulations/ norms, which are listed below.